Recent research indicates that men who eat ultra-processed foods in high quantities have a 29 percent increased risk of developing colorectal cancer.

-These type of foods usually have the following attributes:
+These types of foods usually have the following attributes:

 • Packaged, branded, convenient foods